1337Core/yt-equity-plus/README.md

 yt equity (fork)

+this fork
+- now works when i have ublock on
+- some small ui tweaks
+- same core idea, just some different logic

 install (dev mode)
 - in chrome: `chrome://extensions` → enable developer mode → load unpacked → select this folder